 Having gained some part-time coaching experience with the United Arab Emirates’ side at the 2015 ICC Cricket World Cup, Franks’ first season alongside Moores culminated in success across all three formats.

-And the Assistant Head Coach will be able to further hone his managerial skills as part of Stephen Fleming's Trent Rockets coaching team in The Hundred.
+And the Assistant Head Coach was able to further hone his managerial skills as part of Andy Flower's Trent Rockets coaching team in The Hundred.